 Bulgari has once again set a new world record for ultra-thin watches.
 This marks its third record in the category, following the Octo Finissimo Tourbillon and Octo Finissimo Minute Repeater.
 The Octo Finissimo collection’s subtle faceting continues in this sandblasted titanium model, blending an outer look of steely strength with a classically graphic face.
-The matching titanium link bracelet adds to the masculine look of the watch, with geometric edges complementing the gradating face.
+The matching titanium link bracelet also adds to the masculine look of the watch, with geometric edges complementing the gradating face.

 Under $5,000: Seiko SLA017

 Two new iterations of Seiko’s original dive watch have made their way to the surface of Baselworld’s horological ocean: the SLA017 and the SPB051/SBP053.
 While both are a considered riff on the 1965 model, the SLA017 is the true update.
 While the hands, hour markers, dial and case shape are a near carbon-copy of the original, Seiko has made a minute increase in size and a protective bump in water resistance from 150 to 200 meters.

 With a limited run of only 2,000, collectors will covet this model.
 The SPB051 and SPB053 are more widely available and less true to the 6217, with a boost in size and larger, more pointed hour markers.
 They cost 1,000 and $800, respectively.